Monica Reinagel: Professional Affiliations

+Nutrition GPA app

+A novel smartphone app offers an alternative to diet tracking and promises to help you "upgrade your nutrition," by answering 10 yes-or-no questions about what you ate each day.
+The app assigns a grade for the day and then averages your daily grades to track your "nutrition grade point average."
+In 2018, the Nutrition GPA app was noted by the New York Times as one of four "Best Food-Tracking Apps for you."

+Speaking

+Reinagel has presented keynotes and workshops at a variety of national and international forums of wellness and health professionals, including the 2025 IDEA/ACSM Health and Fitness Summit, International Foundation of Employee Benefit Plans 2023 Health and Benefits Conference and Expo, the Association of Washington Cities 2023 Healthy Worksite Summit, and IDEA Health and Fitness Association's 2019 Nutrition and Behavioral Change Summit.

 IF Rating

 Systemic inflammation has been linked to an array of adverse health outcomes, and diet has a measurable effect on markers of inflammation as well as inflammation-related morbidities.

 In 2006, Reinagel introduced the IF Ratings, a system that attempts to predict the inflammatory or anti-inflammatory potential of foods and mixed meals based on their nutrient composition.
 Reinagel cites peer-reviewed published research on the associations between various nutrients, food components, and dietary patterns on inflammatory markers such as C-reactive protein as the basis for the unpublished formula used to produce the ratings.
 No analyses of the statistical validity of the IF Ratings or results of any controlled interventions have been published.

 Similar to other proponents of anti-inflammatory diets, such as Barry Sears, Nicholas Perricone, and Andrew Weil, Reinagel recommends incorporating more anti-inflammatory foods such as fish, nuts, olive oil, non-starchy vegetables and spices, and limiting refined grains, sugar, and saturated and hydrogenated fats.